Turning Point (Dr Sid album): Background

-In April 2009, following the release of Wande Coal's debut album Mushin to Mo'Hits, Don Jazzy began work on Dr SID's album.
-Don Jazzy decided to create a new sound for Dr SID who was known as predominantly a Rap artiste and decided to have more singing on the album, as well as giving the album Pop feel.
-The inspiration behind the album was to create music that described "love" and "dance", two emotion that bring joy to most people, as well as introduce listeners to the new sound of Dr SID.
-The intent to introduce this new sound led to the Title of the album "Turning Point", which basically describes the transition of Dr SID's music and life as a whole.
+In April 2009, following the release of Wande Coal's debut album Mushin to Mo'Hits, Don Jazzy began work on Dr Sid's album.
+Don Jazzy decided to create a new sound for Dr Sid who was known as predominantly a rap artist and decided to have more singing on the album, as well as giving the album Pop feel.
+The inspiration behind the album was to create music that described "love" and "dance", two emotion that bring joy to most people, as well as introduce listeners to the new sound of Dr Sid.
+The intent to introduce this new sound led to the Title of the album "Turning Point", which basically describes the transition of Dr Sid's music and life as a whole.